Localizing entropy production along non-equilibrium trajectories: Supplementary Note 3: Local entropy production for coarse-grained dynamics

 \subsection{Spatial coarse graining and reduced local entropy production}

-The local entropy production rate in a reduced phase space obtained via a projection operation can be estimated analogously to the full description using Eq.~\eqref{eq:th_localepr}, with the force field given by Eq.~\eqref{eq:th_ffield}.
+The local entropy production rate in a reduced phase space obtained via a projection operation can be estimated analogously to the full description using Eq.~\eqref{eq:th_localepr} of the main text, with the force field given by Eq.~\eqref{eq:th_ffield} of the main text.
 Under coarse graining, however, the drift, diffusion, and covariance matrices must be appropriately renormalized, as discussed in Ref.~\cite{nicoletti2024tuning}.

 For the reduced phase space $(x_1,x_2)$ of a three-dimensional Brownian gyrator with full state vector $(x_1,x_2,x_3)$, the effective drift matrix is